-Before I began work for the BraunAbility team, I can honestly say I walked past the hash marks without a clue what they meant.
-I would say the majority of teen drivers, and even many adults would agree with me.
+Before you become aquainted with the mobility industry, many people are not aware of what the hash marks mean.
+The majority of teen drivers, and even many adults would agree with me.
 While part of the issue may be a lack of respect, I believe the true culprit here is education.
 Educating the public about disability is simply not made a priority.

 But why leave this education strictly to the government?
 Next time you're out and about searching for a spot to park your van, educate someone.
 As tempting as it can be, instead of blowing up on a person parked illegally, try explaining to them first what exactly a handicap spot means.
 You might find they don't really realize they're in the wrong, or how big of an impact parking in these spaces make.
 By educating these violators a ripple effect is started.
 Slowly but surely, we can combat this problem.
 And who knows, maybe someday we'll live in a world where blue spaces are used just as they should be!